-- b.
-Students who forget their locker combinations may obtain them from their first period teacher or from the Office of Student Affairs.
-Students with damaged lockers or locks must report it as soon as possible to the Office of Student Affairs. - c.
+b.
+Students who forget their locker combinations may obtain them from the attendance office or from the Office of Student Affairs.
+Students with damaged lockers or locks must report it as soon as possible to the Office of Student Affairs.

+c.
 It is the student's responsibility to report to class prepared and may not be allowed to leave class to get items from their lockers.
 Lockers are the property of the school and as such may be opened by school administrators and/or designated staff.
 Only school-related resources and athletic/club related items may be kept in school lockers.
-Vehicles are never to be used as lockers. - d.
+Vehicles are never to be used as lockers.

+d.
 The school is not responsible for any loss or damage to any student's property.
 Therefore, lockers are to be kept locked at all times and combinations should not be given out to anyone.
 If a lock is lost a new one must be purchased from the school.
-Students caught sharing lockers may be subject to disciplinary action. - XIV.
+Students caught sharing lockers may be subject to disciplinary action.

+XIV.
 Messages and Deliveries: Only family emergency messages will be delivered to students during the school day.
 Other messages will be given to students at the conclusion of the school day.
 The school may not accept deliveries for student items such as books, homework, iPads, shoes, sweaters, flowers, personal gifts, and food.
-The delivery of items to students who may have forgotten items necessary at school for the day may be given to them at the end of the day. - XV: Misbehavior during Mass or Prayer Services: All students are expected to cooperate and demonstrate respect during Mass, liturgies, and prayer services.
-Any lack of cooperation or misbehavior during these events may result in disciplinary actions that can include detentions, suspensions, or even administrative withdrawal. - XVI.
+The delivery of items to students who may have forgotten items necessary at school for the day may be given to them at the end of the day.

+XV: Misbehavior during Mass or Prayer Services: All students are expected to cooperate and demonstrate respect during Mass, liturgies, and prayer services.
+Any lack of cooperation or misbehavior during these events may result in disciplinary actions that can include detentions, suspensions, or even administrative withdrawal.

+XVI.
 Out of Bounds/Closed Campus: The term "out of bounds" or "away from an assigned area" refers to a student being in a place other than where he/she is supposed to be at any given time or in a place that is off-limits to students.
-For example, students are not permitted in the parking lot during school hours and students are never permitted in areas reserved for the faculty and staff, school athletic fields (unless they are under school supervision) or in campus construction zones.
-The school does not assume responsibility for students leaving the campus without permission. - XVII.
+For example, students are not permitted in the parking lot during school hours and students are never permitted in areas reserved for the faculty and staff, school athletic fields (unless they are under school supervision).
+The school does not assume responsibility for students leaving the campus without permission.

+XVII.
 Personal Property: Students are not to touch the property of others without the other person's expressed permission.
 This is also true of items found on or in a teacher or staff member's desk, filing, or storage cabinet.
 Items found are to be presumed lost and should be turned into the Office of Student Affairs.
 To do otherwise will be considered stealing.
 Books, book bags, purses, iPads and all other personal items SHOULD NEVER BE LEFT UNATTENDED.
-Items of value including large amounts of money should not be brought to school. - XVIII.
+Items of value including large amounts of money should not be brought to school.

+XVIII.
 Posters and Bulletin Boards: Posters advertising school-sponsored events or activities may be placed on the school bulletin boards.
 All such advertisements must be approved by the Activities Office in consultation with the school administration.
 If deemed inappropriate in content or design, they will be removed.
-Students that vandalize any posters may be subject to disciplinary actions. - XIX.
+Students that vandalize any posters may be subject to disciplinary actions.

+XIX.
 Prayer and Pledge of Allegiance and Announcements: Each school day begins with a prayer and Pledge of Allegiance.
 All students are required to stand and participate in these events.
 Those in the hallways around the campus must stop and stand in respect until the ceremony is completed.